pdl/jtl/spec/draft.md

  - value

 Returns a JSON literal, taken as the contents of `value`.
-Note that `value` is taken verbatim not evaluated as attributes normally are, so the following produces a nodelist containing an array of two hashes, not a nodelist of two hashes:
+Note that `value` is taken verbatim not evaluated as attributes normally are, so the following produces a node list containing an array of two hashes, not a node list of two hashes:

     {
       "JTL"   : "literal",